rspeer/wordfreq/README.md

 with earlier versions of wordfreq, our stand-in character is actually `0`.)
 This is the same form of aggregation that the word2vec vocabulary does.

-Single-digit numbers are unaffected by this "binning" process; "0" through "9" have their own entries in each language's wordlist.
+Single-digit numbers are unaffected by this process; "0" through "9" have their own entries in each language's wordlist.

 When asked for the frequency of a token containing multiple digits, we multiply the frequency of that aggregated entry by a distribution estimating the frequency